 Helping Children Learn About Food

 The Healthy Preschool Project (HPP) is in its fourth year of operation, serving qualifying communities demonstrating high free/reduced lunch percentages in the local public schools.
-The 2017 participating communities included Arundel, Sanford and Biddeford.
+The 2019 participating communities included Saco, Sanford, York, Biddeford, and Waterboro.
 All programs must also be able to commit to collaboration with the project coordinator to schedule and support programming.

 Depending on the centers needs and schedules, staff may visit monthly, or more or less frequently.
 Project staff usually delivers programs that range from 1/2 hour to 2 hours.
 Other visits between lessons make also take place to troubleshoot in the garden, make a garden supply or produce delivery, etc.